saajann/lotto-predictor/README.md

 > No machine learning, just statistics.

-A streamlined web app for visualizing and analyzing Italian lotto draws using historical data.
+A streamlit web app for visualizing and analyzing Italian lotto draws using historical data.

 ## Overview